Longtime Trump executive Weisselberg to plead guilty in tax fraud scheme

 By Karen Freifeld

-Aug 18 (Reuters) - A longtime senior executive at former President Donald Trump's family business is expected to plead guilty on Thursday to conspiring with the company in a 15-year tax fraud.
+NEW YORK, Aug 18 (Reuters) - A longtime senior executive at Donald Trump's family business arrived on Thursday at New York state court in Manhattan, where he is expected to plead guilty to conspiring with the company in a 15-year tax fraud.

-Allen Weisselberg, the former chief financial officer at the Trump Organization, is expected to enter his plea before Justice Juan Merchan in a New York state court in Manhattan.
+Allen Weisselberg, the former chief financial officer at the Trump Organization, is expected to enter his plea before Justice Juan Merchan.

-He is not expected to cooperate with Manhattan prosecutors, including in a larger probe of Trump himself, though he could be required to testify against the Trump Organization at trial, a person familiar with the matter said.
+He is not expected to cooperate with Manhattan prosecutors in their larger probe into Trump himself, a person familiar with the matter said.

-A grand jury last year indicted Weisselberg, 75, for concealing $1.76 million of "off-the-books" income.
+Despite Weisselberg's refusal to cooperate, his plea will likely strengthen prosecutors' case against Trump's company, which has pleaded not guilty.

+The defendants were indicted in July 2021 on charges of scheming to defraud, tax fraud and falsifying business records, where some executives were paid "off-the-books."

-That included rent for a Manhattan apartment, lease payments for two Mercedes-Benz vehicles, and tuition for family members, with Trump himself signing the checks for the tuition.
+Prosecutors said Weisselberg concealed and avoided taxes on $1.76 million of income including rent for a Manhattan apartment, lease payments for two Mercedes-Benz vehicles, and tuition for family members, with Trump signing the tuition checks.

 Weisselberg will likely be sentenced to five months in jail and could be freed after about 100 days, another person familiar with the matter said.

-That's far shorter than the many years in state prison he could face if, rather than pleading guilty, he were convicted at trial of the charges against him, which include grand larceny, scheming to defraud, conspiracy, tax fraud, and falsifying business records.
+That is far shorter than the many years in state prison he could have faced if, rather than plead guilty, he were convicted at trial.

-Weisselberg is expected to plead guilty to all the charges he faces, the second person said.
+Weisselberg is expected to plead guilty to all charges he faces, the second person said.

+These include many of the charges the Trump Organization faces, as well as other charges including grand larceny.

 A spokeswoman for Manhattan District Attorney Alvin Bragg declined to comment.
 A lawyer for Weisselberg and a spokeswoman for the Trump Organization declined comment.